Huda Kattan: Philanthropy and activism

-Through her cosmetics brand, Huda Beauty, Kattan has participated in various philanthropic efforts.
-In June 2020, Kattan announced that Huda Beauty will donate $500,000 to the NAACP Legal Defense and Educational Fund.
+Through Huda Beauty, Kattan has participated in various philanthropic efforts.
+In June 2020, Kattan announced that Huda Beauty will donate $500,000 to the NAACP Legal Defense Fund.

-In 2021, Kattan and Huda Beauty started a petition for beauty brands to disclose when they've retouched or edited their images or videos, to help dismantle "toxic" social media beauty standards.
-Through her beauty brand, she has also supported the Asian American community, Médecins Sans Frontières (Doctors Without Borders) and food drive initiatives such as 100 Million Meals.
-Kattan has also used her social media platforms to condemn the Gaza genocide.
-In May 2021, Kattan and her company, Huda Beauty donated $100,000 to Help India Breathe, a COVID-19 relief fundraiser launched by former monk Jay Shetty and his wife, Radhika Devlukia-Shetty.

-In November 2023, Kattan donated $1 million to two humanitarian organizations working in Gaza, Doctors Without Borders and Human Appeal.
+In 2021, Kattan participated in a Dubai campaign to provide food and said that she donated one million meals through her cosmetics company Huda Beauty.
+In 2021, Kattan and Huda Beauty started a petition, which by 2026 had 5,000 signatures, for her customers to urge beauty brands to disclose when they've retouched or edited their images or videos, to help dismantle "toxic" social media beauty standards.
+That year, through her beauty brand, she has also stood in solidarity with the Asian American community, and supported Médecins Sans Frontières (Doctors Without Borders) and initiatives such as a Ramadan food drive.
+Kattan has also used social media to support Palestine in the Israeli–Palestinian conflict.
+In May 2021, Kattan and her company, Huda Beauty donated $100,000 to Help India Breathe, a COVID-19 relief fundraiser launched by influencer podcaster Jay Shetty who says that he is a former Hare Krishna monk and his wife, Radhika Devlukia-Shetty.
+In November 2023, Kattan announced that she would donate $1 million to two humanitarian organizations working in Gaza, Doctors Without Borders and Human Appeal.

 Personal life

-In high school, Kattan met her husband, Christopher Goncalo, who is of Portuguese heritage.
-The couple moved to Dubai in 2006, got married in June 2009, and had their first child in 2011.
-Kattan is Muslim.
+She and her husband got married in June 2009, and had a child in 2011.

 One of Kattan's sisters is her business partner, Mona; while another sister manages Kattan's social media, Alya.
 Mona Kattan, in addition to being the co-founder of Huda Beauty, is the founder of Kayali fragrances.
 Huda is the face of the makeup brand, while Mona is focusing on her perfume brand.

-Kattan was a friend of actress Eva Longoria for over ten years.
-However, in 2024 they had a falling out over Longoria's continuing support of Israel amid the Gaza war.
+Kattan and actress Eva Longoria were friends for over 10 years.
+However, in 2024 they had a falling out over Kattan's continued Palestinian sympathies amid the Gaza war, with Kattan claiming that people like Longoria had to get educated.

-Controversy

-In July 2025, Kattan posted a video to TikTok in support of antisemitic conspiracy theories claiming that Jews and Israel were behind World Wars I and II, the September 11 attacks, and the October 7 attacks.
-The video was then taken down by TikTok, while French cosmetics retailer Sephora pledged to carry out an investigation regarding the event and their partnership with Kattan.
+Controversies